This post contains affiliate links to products. We may receive a commission for purchases made through these links

 What are the consequences if my character fails to overcome their conflict?

-So, that’s an explanation, but here’s an example.
-Let’s look at the 1976 movie Rocky.
+Let’s look at and example from the movie Rocky.

-I chose Rocky to highlight a character that doesn’t have much to lose, but everything to gain.
+In Rocky our hero doesn’t have much to lose, but everything to gain.
 The stakes are reversed from what we normally see.
-So, what’s going on with our titular character at the beginning of this film?
+So, what’s going on with Rocky at the beginning of this film?

-If Rocky can get his life together, then maybe he can win the love and intimacy that is clearly absent from his life.
+If Rocky can jumpstart his fighting career, then maybe he can win the love and intimacy that is clearly absent from his life.

 This is why the final scene of the movie is not Rocky hoisting the championship belt above his head.
-The final scene is of Rocky embracing the love of his is life.
+The final scene is of Rocky embracing his true goal- Adrian.

 Put it in the Right Place

-Just so we’re clear, an inciting incident is a singular event within the narrative.
+The inciting incident is a singular event within the narrative.
 It’s something that happens to your protagonist.
 So, where does this event need to take place?
 Technically it can happen anywhere within the first act of your story.
-But, make it easy on yourself and put it at the end of your first act.
+Though, many writers place the inciting event at the end of the first act.

-The inciting incident is a great way to conclude the first act of your story because it begins the conflict.
-Starting in act II you’ll increase the tension scene by scene until you reach your story’s climax and the conflict is resolved (in acts III and IV).
+The inciting incident is an effective way to conclude the first act of your story because it sets off the conflict of your plot.
+Starting the second act you’ll increase the tension scene by scene until you reach your story’s climax and the conflict is resolved.

-By placing the inciting incident at the end of your story’s exposition you can transition seamlessly into the conflict of your story.
+By placing the inciting incident at the end of your story’s set up you can transition seamlessly into the main conflict of your plot.
 And, if you’ve done a good job establishing the stakes your readers should be engaged and motivated to read until the end.

 Make it Disruptive

-Whatever your inciting incident is, make sure that it’s dramatic.
-The inciting incident should completely upset the order of your first act.
+Whatever your inciting incident is, make sure that it disrupts the normal flow of your protagonist’s life.
+The inciting incident should completely upset the order you established in the first act.
 It should turn your character’s life upside down.
 This is where your protagonist’s stakes come under threat.

-Right again!
+It jacks up the stakes of his life to a million!
 Rocky has the opportunity to completely transform his life for the better.
-It’s a chance at redemption.
+He has a chance at redemption.
 If he can go the distance with Creed, then he’ll never be called a loser again.
 Of course, if he gets knocked out in the first round, on national television…

 Well, I don’t have to tell you.
 The stakes for Rocky are the highest they could possibly be.